openmrs/openmrs-contrib-rest-api-docs/location.md

     ```
 ### Delete a location attribute sub resource

-* Delete or Retire a target location attribute sub resource by its UUID.Returns a `404 Not Found` status if attribute not exists.
+* Delete or Retire a target location attribute sub resource by its UUID.Returns a `404 Not Found` status if the attribute not exists.
-If user not logged in to perform this action, a `401 Unauthorized` status returned.
+If the user not logged in to perform this action, a `401 Unauthorized` status returned.

     #### Query Parameters